 Look, guys!
 I made something!

-I am 100%, not a Top Chef, so when the team over at Farmer John’s asked me to create a brunch recipe with their bacon I was a little scared.
+I am 100%, not a Top Chef, so when I was asked to create a brunch recipe with the ButcherBox bacon I was a little scared.
 Using a little inspiration from my lifestyle and sourdough bread from San Francisco I threw together this recipe.

 I must have screamed for twenty minutes, locked the naughty dog in the bathroom and did my best to save what was left of the bacon bites!